Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 • Open the ice bin door on the EFIC189

-• Look at the vertical metal prongs in the freezing chamber
+• Inspect the vertical metal prongs in the freezing chamber

 • Excessive thick ice buildup on the prongs indicates a drainage problem